Trends

 Does the proportion of people with disability who have their needs fully met vary by severity of disability?

 The data in the graph and the table below show the proportion of people with disability (of all ages) who had their needs for assistance fully met, grouped by disability severity.
-In 2018, the proportion of people with disability who had their needs fully met was 47% for people with severe or profound disability and 82% for people with other disability status.
+In 2022, 30% of people with severe or profound disability had their needs fully met, compared with 79% for people with other disability status.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview